ianfergu/a3/README.md

 ```

 A TransformedPicture should encapsulate the provided source Picture object and PixelTransformation object.
 A TransformedPicture object is expected to transform the pixel values of the source frame on demand when getPixel is called using the pixel transformation object provided to the constructor.

+The implementation of TransformedPicture is expected to be immutable.

+# Hints

+Start by trying to implement as many of the methods of the Picture interface as default implementations defined in the interface itself.
+This will reduce the number of methods you actually need to implement for each type of Picture.

+The easiest way to implement the paint methods any of the immutable picture types is to create a 2D array of pixels, copy all of the pixels from the current object to this new 2D array, make the changes needed for the paint operation, and then return a new ImmutablePixelArray object created from this 2D array.

+However, there is a more clever way that involves creating new classes that implement Picture and represent the result of applying a paint operation on a picture object abstractly (i.e., without actually creating a 2D array of pixels with the result).

 # Grading